gbizotto/albums/README.md

 ### justifyContent
 In a column direction (`flexDirection: 'column'`) of fields:
+- Similar to LinearLayout, orientation vertical in Android.
 - Default: aligns on the top left.
 - flex-start: default
 - flex-end: : aligns on the bottom left.